ilikecake/Wall-Clock-V2/README.md

    - Save and close the config file.
    - Add a Samba user: `sudo smbpasswd -a pi` chose a password that you will use to log in over Samba.
    - Restart the service to get everything to take effect: `sudo systemctl restart smbd`
+###Get the software
+1. Clone repo <add steps on how to do this...>
+2. Change the 'wall_clock-TEMPLATE.ini' file to provide the info for your MQTT server.
+Save the file as 'wall_clock.ini'
+3. Open 'wallclock.service' and check the line `ExecStart=/usr/bin/python3 /home/pi/software/wall_clock.py`.
+Make sure this line correctly points to the python3 executable and has the correct location of the wall_clock.py file.
+Save when done.
+4. Copy 'wallclock.service' to `/lib/systemd/system/`.
+You may (will probably) need root privleges for this.
+5. Ensure that 'wall_clock.py' is executable: `chmod +x /home/pi/software/wall_clock.py`
+6. Set permissions for the 'wallclock.service' file: `sudo chmod 644 /lib/systemd/system/wallclock.service`
+7. Restart systemd: `sudo systemctl daemon-reload`
+8. Enable the service:
+   -To turn on the service now: `sudo systemctl start wallclock.service` -To enable the service to start on boot: `sudo systemctl enable wallclock.service`

+##Notes:
+- The software must run as root.
+This a limitation of the Adafruit Neopixel library on Raspberry Pi.